-The purpose of this Planning

-Cooperative Agreement is to provide

-resources to Tribes interested in

-entering the TSGP and to existing SelfGovernance Tribes interested in

-assuming new or expanded PSFAs.
-Title

-V of the ISDEAA requires a Tribe or

-Tribal organization complete a planning

-phase to the satisfaction of the Tribe.

-The planning phase must include legal

-and budgetary research and internal

-Tribal government planning and

-organizational preparation relating to

-the administration of health care

-programs.
+The negotiations process has four major stages: (1) Planning, (2) prenegotiations, (3) negotiations, and (4) post-negotiations.
+Title V of the ISDEAA requires that a Tribe or Tribal organization complete a planning phase to the satisfaction of the Tribe.
+The planning phase must include legal and budgetary research and internal Tribal government planning and organizational preparation relating to the administration of health care programs.
 See 25 U.S.C.
 5383(d).

-The planning phase is critical to negotiations and helps Tribes make informed decisions about which PSFAs to assume and what organizational changes or modifications are necessary to successfully support those PSFAs.
+The planning phase is critical to negotiations and helps Tribes make informed decisions about which PSFAs to assume and what organizational changes or modifications are necessary to support those PSFAs.
 A thorough planning phase improves timeliness and efficient negotiations and ensures that the Tribe is fully prepared to assume the transfer of IHS PSFAs to the Tribal health program.